texfaq/texfaq.github.io/FAQ-newans.md

 ---
+title:  Submitting new material for the FAQ
 section: You're still stuck?
 date: 2018-05-23
 ---

-# Submitting new material for the FAQ

 The FAQ will never be complete, and we always expect that there will be people out there who know better than we do about